parisGPB/Neural-Style-Transfer/README.md

 <p align="center">
   <img width="260" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Utils/formula.png">
 </p>

-Where:
-D: is the number of layers.
-d(l): is the deeper of the layer l.
+Where D is the number of layers and d(l) is the deepness of the layer l with respect to the total number of gathered layers.

 Notice that the style weight decreases with the deepness of the layer whereas the content one increases.
 This make sense, since the high level features (which are useful for the content information) are gathered in the deeper layers.
 This improvement increases the quality of the output image.